 - Asses the colony in September to see if you have a strong queen, honey stores of about 75-95 pounds, and a large bee population.

 - Extra holes in the bottom boxes should be closed and holes should be created in the top box.

 - Place an entrance reducer with a small gap.

 - By mid-October, wrap the beehive using a foam sheet.
 This is preferable to tar paper as it will not produce much heat on the odd warm days.
 It will absorb the moisture from the hive and evaporate to the outside.

-- Cut out a hole in the foam sheet same location as the top entrance hole.
+- Cut out a hole in the foam sheet in the same location as the top entrance hole.
 Your hive is now ready for winter.

 Insulating under the roof is necessary if you want to keep condensed water from dripping onto the cluster.
 This is one of the benefits of wrapping the hive.
 Generally, a wrapped hive has warmer walls and ceilings, so condensation will not form.

 The first instinct many beekeepers have is to keep their beehives completely closed during the winter months.
 But knowing how to winterize a beehive in northern climates is to first acknowledge that you’ve gone too far when you over-insulate.
 One of the dangers of poor winter ventilation is Nosema or bee dysentery.

 The fungal organisms responsible for these conditions thrive in wet and cold weather.
 You want to avoid moisture condensation by keeping the beehive dry and well-ventilated during the winter.